Silver (sometimes called silver dapple; in the Rocky Mountain

 for black.
 Photo by Laura Behning.

-dark bay/brown silver stallion (pictured as a weanling) owned by Ken Thomas, Thomas Morgans.
+2004 dark bay/brown silver stallion (pictured as a weanling).
 Silver has not quite finished shedding his foal coat here, so his legs are just beginning to show the hints of the darker points they will have at full shed.

 LONE PINE STARLITE (Dutch Royal Tribute, bay X Pegasus Polka Dot, chestnut carrying silver),